jagrati20/Collision_insight_using_postgresql/readme.md

 `database.py` : This file contains the code that sets up a connection with the Postgres database and consists of different functions to executes queries.

-`database-setup.sql` : This file contains the database set up code for the user and grants appropriate permissions to the user
+`db-setup.sql` : This file contains the database set up code for the user and grants appropriate permissions to the user

 ## Requirements